-There were two action items:
+There were three action items:

-Provide any additional feedback on the Advancement of Western Air Planning in the WRAP document to Ryan before the February 26th.
+Provide any additional feedback on the Advancement of Western Air Planning in the WRAP document to Ryan before the February 26th TSC call.

+For the February 26th TSC call Work Group report-outs, Ryan will include a template slide for initial scoping of potential Work Group topic and project areas for WRAP work beyond the current workplan.

 If any member of the TSC is interested in providing feedback of the TSS FAQ document, submit your feedback directly to Elias by February 11th.